Berlin Aerospace Center

 - Regional core competencies of the companies in satellite technologies, propulsion technology, maintenance, overhaul and repair (aircraft maintenance), simulation, testing, engineering and software development as well as the design of urban airspace (UAM)

-Regional drone technologies are conquering the market
+Regional drone technologies conquer the market

 Civil unmanned aerial systems have recently been added to the established activities.
 Here there is great deal of momentum in terms of applications and services.
 More than 60 players from the field of research (e.g. DAI Labor, the European Aviation Security Center), development (e.g. germandrones GmbH, Multirotor Beteiligungsgesellschaft mbH, BärDrones), and application (e.g. Airteam) are helping to make the capital region a leading unmanned flying location.
 Urban airspace is being utilised by model projects such as the transport of laboratory samples and medicines on the premises of the Berlin Charité.